• Home

 Serving Special Education Students in Los Angeles and the San Gabriel Valley

-At Woodsmall Law Group, we serve children with special needs and their parents in Los Angeles County, focusing on the San Gabriel Valley.
+At Woodsmall Law Group, PC., our special education lawyers serve children with special needs and their parents in Los Angeles County, focusing on the San Gabriel Valley.
 We have been helping families make the most out of their educational opportunities for over 18 years.

-If you have any questions or concerns about your child’s placement or the services they are receiving, please call (626) 440-0028 to schedule a FREE initial consultation.
-We speak English, Mandarin, Cantonese, Polish, and Spanish.
+If you have any questions or concerns about transition planning in the San Gabriel Valley or Los Angeles, or your child’s placement or the services they are receiving, please call (626) 440-0028 to schedule a FREE initial consultation.
+We speak English and Spanish.

 Related Articles: